Basketball Moneyline Explained: An Essential Guide for Bettors

 A 1/3 fraction is the same as a -300 moneyline.
 A 5/2 fraction is the same as a +250 moneyline.

-If you want more detail on to reading and converting odds, please visit our guide on how to read sports odds.
+If you want more detail on reading and converting odds, please visit our guide on how to read sports odds.

 Sportsbooks often adjust the moneyline odds in the lead-up to the game.
 This is wholly dependent on where bettors are placing their money.